-When it comes to the latest iteration “SOCKs5” it implements few changes from the predecessor.
-SOCKs5 can authenticate with Secure Shell Host (SSH) on either a Transmission Control Protocol (TCP) or User Diagram Protocol (UDP) connection.
+SOCKs5 uses Secure Shell Host (SSH) on either a TCP or UDP connection to relay traffic.
 The addition of UDP allows for faster performance.
 You can learn about TCP and UDP in our blog here.

 It’s an encryption standard that’s trusted by security experts around the world.
 What it means for you is impenetrable security that’s not susceptible to external threats.

 Compared to a VPN, the SOCKS5 proxy doesn’t come with a myriad of features – something that a provider like FastestVPN offers.
 Features such as Kill Switch, Anti-Malware Protection, Ad-Blocker, multi-logins, and the ability to choose from a sizable global network of VPN servers are standard across all FastestVPN packages.